-Microsoft Integration Services is a platform for building high performance data integration solutions, including extraction, transformation, and load (ETL) packages for data warehousing.
-Integration Services includes graphical tools and wizards for building and debugging packages; tasks for performing workflow functions such as FTP operations, executing SQL statements, and sending e-mail messages; data sources and destinations for extracting and loading data; transformations for cleaning, aggregating, merging, and copying data; a management service, the Integration Services service for administering package execution and storage; and application programming interfaces (APIs) for programming the Integration Services object model.
+Microsoft SQL Server Integration Services (SSIS) is a platform for building high performance data integration solutions, including extraction, transformation, and load (ETL) packages for data warehousing.
+SSIS includes graphical tools and wizards for building and debugging packages; tasks for performing workflow functions such as FTP operations, executing SQL statements, and sending e-mail messages; data sources and destinations for extracting and loading data; transformations for cleaning, aggregating, merging, and copying data; a management service, the Integration Services service for administering package execution and storage; and application programming interfaces (APIs) for programming the Integration Services object model.

 When you install the sample data that the tutorial uses, you also install the completed versions of the packages that you will create in each lesson of the tutorial.
 By using the completed packages, you can skip ahead and begin the tutorial at a later lesson if you like.
 If this is your first time working with packages or the new development environment, we recommend that you begin with Lesson1.

 The best way to become acquainted with the new tools, controls and features available in Microsoft SQL Server Integration Services is to use them.
 This tutorial walks you through SSIS Designer to create a simple ETL package that includes looping, configurations, error flow logic and logging.

 This tutorial is intended for users familiar with fundamental database operations, but who have limited exposure to the new features available in SQL Server Integration Services.